Style Ambiguity Loss Using CLIP: Abstract

 \section{Abstract}

-Teaching text-to-image models to be creative involves using style ambiguity loss.
-In this work, we explore using the style ambiguity training objective, used to approximate creativity, on a diffusion model.
-We then experiment with forms of style ambiguity loss that do not require training a classifier or a labeled dataset, and find that the models trained with style ambiguity loss can generate better images than the baseline diffusion models and GANs.
-Code is available at \url{https://github.com/jamesBaker361/clipcreate}.
+In this work, we explore using the style ambiguity training objective, originally used to approximate creativity, on a diffusion model.
+However, this objective requires the use of a pretrained classifier and a labeled dataset.
+We introduce new forms of style ambiguity loss that do not require training a new classifier or a labeled dataset.
+Instead of using a classifier, we generate centroids in the CLIP embedding space, and images are classified based on their relative distance to said centroids.
+We find the centroids via K-means clustering of an unlabeled dataset, as well as using text labels to generate CLIP embeddings, to be used as centroids.
+Code is available at \url{https://github.com/jamesBaker361/clipcreate}